Smart Contracts

 Key Functions

-• CuryoReputation.transferAndCall(votingEngine, stakeAmount, abi.encode(contentId, commitHash, ciphertext, frontend)) — Default one-transaction vote flow.
-Transfers cREP and records the tlock-encrypted commit atomically.
+• HumanReputation.transferAndCall(votingEngine, stakeAmount, abi.encode(contentId, roundReferenceRatingBps, commitHash, ciphertext, frontend, targetRound, drandChainHash)) — Default one-transaction vote flow.
+Transfers HREP and records the tlock-encrypted commit atomically.
 Direction is hidden until the epoch ends.
-Requires Voter ID and enforces the same 1–100 cREP stake bounds.
+Requires Voter ID and enforces the same 1–100 HREP stake bounds.
+The redeployed contract rejects malformed or non-armored ciphertexts, binds the canonical round reference score into the vote payload, and binds the reveal-target metadata on-chain.

 • commitVote(...) — Lower-level integration path for bots, tests, and direct contract callers that prefer explicit approvals instead of the default single-transaction transfer-and-call flow.

 • revealVoteByCommitKey(contentId, roundId, commitKey, isUp, salt) — Reveal a previously committed vote after the epoch ends.
-Normally called by the keeper after off-chain drand/tlock decryption, but any caller that knows the plaintext (isUp, salt) can submit it.
+This remains the keeper-assisted/self-reveal path: the keeper normally performs off-chain drand/tlock decryption after validating the stored stanza metadata and submits the reveal, but any caller that knows the plaintext (isUp, salt) can submit it.
 The production UI keeps this mostly hidden, but connected users also have a small manual fallback link if an auto-reveal appears delayed.
-The chain binds the reveal to the exact submitted ciphertext via keccak256(ciphertext), but it still does not prove on-chain that the ciphertext was honestly decryptable.
+The chain binds the reveal to the exact submitted ciphertext via keccak256(ciphertext) and now rejects malformed/non-armored commits on-chain, but it still does not prove on-chain that the ciphertext was honestly decryptable.
 A future hardening path here would be zk-based reveal proofs.

-• settleRound(contentId, roundId) — Settle the current round once at least minVoters votes are revealed and all past-epoch votes have been revealed (or their 1 hour reveal grace period has expired).
-Determines winners based on epoch-weighted stakes, splits reward pools, and updates content rating.
+• settleRound(contentId, roundId) — Settle the current round once at least minVoters votes from the round snapshot are revealed and all past-epoch votes have been revealed (or their 1 hour reveal grace period has expired).
+Determines winners based on epoch-weighted stakes, splits bounties, and updates content rating from the round reference score using the governed score-relative rating model.

 • RoundRewardDistributor.claimFrontendFee(contentId, roundId, frontend) — Frontend operators claim their proportional share of the 3% frontend fee pool.
-Pull-based, permissionless.
-Historical fee shares still follow the commit-time approval snapshot, but if the frontend is slashed or underbonded at claim time, the claim is redirected to the protocol instead of accruing to the operator.
+Pull-based and operator-only.
+Historical fee shares still follow the commit-time eligibility snapshot, but if the frontend is slashed or underbonded at claim time, governance can route the claim to the protocol instead of accruing it to the operator.

-• RoundRewardDistributor.claimParticipationReward(contentId, roundId) — Voters claim participation rewards (rate snapshotted at settlement time for fairness).
+• RoundRewardDistributor.claimParticipationReward(contentId, roundId) — Voters claim bootstrap rewards (rate snapshotted at settlement time for fairness).
 Pull-based.

 • cancelExpiredRound(contentId, roundId) — Cancel a round that exceeded maxDuration (7 days) without reaching commit quorum (minVoters total commits).
 Refundable to participants.